madhulekkala/Shaft-Design-Failure-Analysis-MATLAB/README.md

-# Shaft-Design-Failure-Analysis-MATLAB
+#Shaft-Design-Failure-Analysis-MATLAB
-# 🔧 Shaft Design & Failure Analysis Using MATLAB
+ Shaft Design & Failure Analysis Using MATLAB

 A MATLAB-based engineering tool for the **design, stress analysis, failure analysis, and optimization of mechanical shafts** subjected to combined bending and torsional loading.